-The SECRET INGREDIENT: Do not confuse caraway with cumin!
+Caraway or cumin?
+Do not confuse caraway seeds with cumin!
 Although these seeds look similar, you can only achieve the authentic Czech flavor of the soup by using caraway.
+While caraway seeds are called Kmín in Czech, cumin is known as Římský kmín.

-Tip: Try this delicious Sauerkraut soup, aka Zelňačka!
+Want to make more traditional Czech soups?
+Try this one: Sauerkraut soup, aka Zelňačka!

 ➜ Ingredients

-- Potatoes; small; any all-purpose yellow potatoes will work
+- Potatoes – small; any all-purpose yellow potatoes (such as Yukon Golds) will work.

 - Salt

 STEP 1: Peel and finely chop the onion.
-Peel the potatoes and dice them.
+Peel the potatoes and cube them.

-STEP 2: In a heavy-bottomed pot or dutch oven (my preferred option), heat the oil over medium temperature.
-Add the onion and stir until translucent.
+STEP 2: In a heavy-bottomed pot or dutch oven (my preferred option), heat the oil over medium heat.
+Add the onions and stir until translucent.

 STEP 3: Add the caraway seeds and stir for about 1 minute until the caraway aroma develops.

-STEP 4: Pour in the flour and stir for about 1-2 minutes.
+STEP 4: Add the flour and stir continuously for another minute.

-STEP 5: Remove the pot from the heat, add one scoop of chicken broth.
-Stir carefully with a whisk to prevent lumps.
-Add another ladle of broth, whisk.
-Now you can add the rest of the liquid.
-Flavor with salt and pepper, stir well.
+STEP 5: Remove the pot from the heat source and add one cup of vegetable broth.
+Whisk well to prevent lumps.
+Add another cup of broth and whisk again.
+Now, you can add the rest of the liquid.
+Season with salt and pepper, and stir well.

-STEP 6: Put the pot back on the stove, carefully add the diced potatoes.
-Raise the heat and bring the soup to a boil.
+STEP 6: Put the pot of caraway soup back on the stove.
+Add the cubed potatoes, raise the heat, and bring the soup to a boil.

-STEP 7: Reduce the heat to low, cover with a lid, and let the soup simmer for about 15 minutes, or until the potatoes are soft.
-Stir from time to time, as the flour tends to sink to the bottom of the pot, where it could start to burn.
+STEP 7: Reduce the heat to low, cover the pot with a lid, and let the soup simmer for about 15 minutes, or until the potatoes are soft.
+Stir occasionally to prevent the flour from settling at the bottom and burning.

 STEP 9: Salt to taste if necessary, stir, and serve.